dotnet/docs/docs/core/docker/build-container.md

 ### Connect to a container

 After a container is running, you can connect to it to see the output.
 Use the `docker start` and `docker attach` commands to start the container and peek at the output stream.
 In this example, the <kbd>Ctrl+C</kbd> keystroke is used to detach from the running container.
-This keystroke will end the process in the container unless otherwise specified, which would stop the container.
-The `--sig-proxy=false` parameter ensures that <kbd>Ctrl+C</kbd> will not stop the process in the container.
+This keystroke ends the process in the container unless otherwise specified, which would stop the container.
+The `--sig-proxy=false` parameter ensures that <kbd>Ctrl+C</kbd> won't stop the process in the container.

 After you detach from the container, reattach to verify that it's still running and counting.